 There is no exemption for law firms, but there is an exemption for large operating companies.
 A large operating company is defined as an entity that employs more than 20 full-time employees in the United States, has an operating presence at a physical office within the United States, and filed a federal income tax or information return in the United States for the previous year demonstrating more than $5 million in gross receipts or sales.

 A law firm that is a reporting company would be required to file an initial beneficial ownership information report on or after January 1, 2024, and on or before January 1, 2025.
-BOI reports must contain certain current information about the reporting company (legal name, DBA names, business address, state of formation, and Taxpayer Identification Number) and about all of its beneficial owners (name, date of birth, residential address, unique number from an acceptable document such as a U.S. passport, state ID, or driver’s license, and an image of that document).
+BOI reports must contain certain current information about the reporting company (legal name, DBA names, principal place of business address, state of formation, and Taxpayer Identification Number) and about all of its beneficial owners (name, date of birth, residential address, unique number from an acceptable document such as a U.S. passport, state ID, or driver’s license, and an image of that document).

 What is a beneficial owner?